Pinergy Code Of Practice

 We will also make customers aware of any change in conditions which may occur once the period of the promotion expires.

-Where changes in terms and conditions are made, we will inform customers in writing, by top-up voucher, email or post, no more than thirty days in advance.
+Where changes in terms and conditions are made, we will inform customers in writing, by top-up voucher, email or post, at least thirty days in advance.

 PRESENTATION OF INFORMATION ON TARIFFS

 We will present tariffs in accordance with the detailed requirements of the Commission for Regulation of Utilities.
 These are outlined in The CRU’s Supplier Handbook.

 We will publish all publicly available tariffs for household customers prominently on the Pinergy website.

 - When a customer signs up, we will:

 - Ensure that Pinergy is clearly identified as the new supplier.